simonsobs/socs/docs/agents/wiregrid_actuator.rst

         network_mode: "host"
         volumes:
           - ${OCS_CONFIG_DIR}:/config:ro
-          - /usr/sbin:/usr/sbin
         command:
           - "--instance-id=wgactuator"

 - Since the agent within the container needs to communicate with hardware on the host network you must use ``network_mode: "host"`` in your compose file.
-- To communicate the actuator controller, it uses the /usr/sbin/gcapsd.
-  Therefore, it requires volume of /usr/sbin in the docker.

 Description
 -----------